-- Nominal diameter 0335: Nominal thread diameter. - ▶ Thread pitch Q239: Pitch of the thread.
-The algebraic sign differentiates between right-hand and left-hand threads: - + = right-hand thread - = left-hand thread - ▶ Thread depth Q201 (incremental value): Distance between workpiece surface and root of thread. - ▶ Threads per step Q355: Number of thread revolutions by which the tool is offset (see figure at lower right): - 0 = one 360° helical line to the thread depth - 1 = continuous helical path over the entire length of the thread - >1 = several helical paths with approach and departure; between them, the TNC offsets the tool by Q355, multiplied by the pitch. - Feed rate for pre-positioning Q253: Traversing speed of the tool when moving in and out of the workpiece, in mm/min. - ▶ Climb or up-cut Q351: Type of milling operation with M03. - +1 = climb milling - -1 = up-cut milling - ▶ Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface. - ▶ Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface. - ▶ 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - Feed rate for milling Q207: Traversing speed of the tool in mm/min while milling.
+- 262 💧 - ▶ Nominal diameter Q335: Nominal thread diameter. - Thread pitch Q239: Pitch of the thread.
+The algebraic sign differentiates between right-hand and left-hand threads: - + = right-hand thread - = left-hand thread - Thread depth Q201 (incremental value): Distance between workpiece surface and root of thread. - Threads per step Q355: Number of thread revolutions by which the tool is offset, see figure at lower right - $\mathbf{0}$ = one 360° helical path to the depth of thread. - $\boldsymbol{1}$ = continuous helical path over the entire length of the thread

+>1 = several helical paths with approach and departure; between them, the TNC offsets the tool by Q355, multiplied by the pitch.

+- ▶ Feed rate for pre-positioning Q253: Traversing speed of the tool when moving in and out of the workpiece, in mm/min. - ▶ C1imb or up-cut Q351: Type of milling operation with M03. - +1 = climb milling - -1 = up-cut milling - Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface. - ▶ Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface. - 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - ▶ Feed rate for milling Q207: Traversing speed of the tool in mm/min while milling.